BurntSushi/rebar/CONTRIBUTING.md

 entry for it to [`benchmarks/engines.toml`](benchmarks/engines.toml), build it with `rebar build <name>` and add it to the `all` definition in [`benchmarks/definitions/test.toml`](benchmarks/definitions/test.toml).
 Add it to other relevant definitions.
-Test it with `rebar measure -e <name> --verify --verbose`.
+Test it with `rebar measure -e <name> --test`.
 Finally, submit a PR with rationale for why the regex engine should be included.

 Adding a new regex engine to this barometer generally requires doing the following things: